12 Things To Expect From A Maine Coon Kitten

 4. Playfulness

-Keep in mind that each Maine Coon cats need roughly 30 minutes of playtime every day to feel content.
+Maine Coons are very playful and need roughly 30 minutes of playtime every day to feel content.

-Whilst kittens require about the same amount of playtime, the more time you spend playing with your Maine Coon kitten, the happier they will be both now and as an adult (source 1).
+Whilst kittens require about the same amount of playtime, the more time you spend playing with your kitten, the happier they will be both now and as an adult (source 1).

 These are my favorite Maine Coon cat toys.